 Water companies in the UK are obliged to supply mains water at a minimum pressure of 1 Bar.
 Washing machines should be designed to work on a minimum of 1 bar so unless you have an unconventional supply you shouldn’t (in theory) be affected.
 I’ve been told by an Electrolux that their washing machines will work with a minimum of .5 a bar.
 Miele washing machines need at least 1 bar.

-If concerned about very low water pressure, ask your local water authority what the water pressure is to your home (Water companies’ contact details).
+If concerned about very low water pressure, ask your local water authority what the water pressure is to your home.
 If they say it is 1 bar or over then modern washing machines should work.
 If not you would need to complain to the water authority that your supply isn’t good enough to use a washing machine with.

 Of course you need to make sure nothing within the house is restricting the water flow like the stop tap being turned down low.

 UPDATE: I’ve managed to get a comment from a technical person at Electrolux who make Electrolux, AEG, Zanussi and Tricity washing machines which may be of use to anyone with known low water pressure such as water supplied from wells or tanks.
 Here’s what they said ..

-Anyone looking for a pump to increase their mains water pressure should try this Google search Search Google for pump increase water pressure
+Anyone looking for a pump to increase their mains water pressure should Search Google for – pump increase water pressure

-A comment from Tim has highlighted a Panasonic washing machine, which he says works as low as 0.3 bars and has got it working in his low water pressure situation Comment 51
+A comment from Tim (below), has highlighted a Panasonic washing machine, which he says works as low as 0.3 bars and has got it working in his low water pressure situation.

-A comment from Faith highlights the problem of very low water pressure causing the washing machine water valve not to shut off properly allowing water to seep into it overnight.
+A design anomaly or flaw with washing machine water valves is that very low water pressure can cause the washing machine water valve to not shut off properly allowing water to seep into it overnight.
 This shows the reason why manufacturers say you need a certain minimum water pressure although in this particular case it was caused by a faulty tap that didn’t actually shut all of the water off reducing the water pressure down so low the valve couldn’t shut of.